leanprover-community/blog/posts/abelian-categories.md

 One of the results in the paper *Sur quelques points d'algèbre homologique* (*Tohoku Math.
 J.* (2), 9, 1957) by Alexander Grothendieck is that any Grothendieck abelian category has enough injectives.
-An abelian category `C` is a Grothendieck abelian category if it satisfies certain axioms introduced in the aformentioned paper: we assume that filtered colimits are exact and that there exists a generator `G` (any object in `C` is a quotient of a coproduct of copies of `G`).
+An abelian category `C` is a Grothendieck abelian category if it satisfies certain axioms introduced in this paper: we assume that filtered colimits are exact and that there exists a generator `G` (any object in `C` is a quotient of a coproduct of copies of `G`).
 Under these assumptions, we would like to show that `C` has enough injectives, which means that any object `X` of `C` embeds into an injective object `I`.